-Zorro is arguably one of the most stable and robust development platforms.
-We're
+Zorro is one of the most stable and robust development tools, and we're

 going to great lengths for keeping it that way.
-New implemented functions must pass
+New implemented functions pass

-is beta tested by hundreds of strategy developers and users, thus ensuring that it has no obvious
+is beta tested for several weeks by strategy developers and users, thus ensuring that it has no obvious

 or severe bugs.
 Still, software can never be 100% bug-safe (click for proof).